 3243 North Third Street

-Red and green gem lettuce come together with bitter radish just so it can all be topped with buttery blue cheese, juicy tomatoes, and a creamy dill dressing in this lunch and dinner offering at Ocotillo in central Phoenix.
+Red and green gem lettuce come together with bitter radish just so it can all be topped with buttery blue cheese, juicy tomatoes, and creamy dill dressing in this lunch and dinner offering at Ocotillo in central Phoenix.
 This salad, however, is not for the weak of heart.
 It’s a surprisingly hearty portion and also comes loaded with avocado, egg, and crispy bacon.

 You wouldn't expect a burger bar like Zinburger to have a great Asian chicken salad, but we promise this one's worth a try.
 Julienne carrots, bell peppers, and chopped mandarin oranges are tucked into mixed greens and red cabbage, then topped with warm grilled chicken, Asian sesame ginger meets goddess dressing, sesame seeds — and, maybe most important, a sprinkling of crisp wonton chips for a texture that’s just about perfect.